 Like, need to serve pages to new visitors, different product queries, order management, product listing/sorting for visitors.

 Imagine, all of these are handling a single web server and a single database.
 Wow!!
-The server should be on fire most of the time in a day.
-It will definitely go down or slow state during peak hours.
+The server should be on fire most of the time.
+It will definitely go down or become slow during peak hours.

 Here we go with micro services concept.
-A large application is brocken down into smaller services, each of those services can be term as micro services.
+A large application is broken down into smaller services, each of those services can be term as micro services.

 Another way, micro services can be considered as small processes that communicate each other over a network, to fulfil one particular goal.